belapferreira/olympics-data-view/README.md

   <a href="#arrow_down_small-cloning-the-repository">Cloning the repository</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#beginner-starting-the-application">Starting the application</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
   <a href="#wrench-techs--tools--resources">Techs | Tools | Resources</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;
-  <a href="#memo-license">Licença</a>
+  <a href="#memo-license">License</a>
 </p>

 ### Features

-- Selection of years listed from JSON file;
 - General page to view the gold, silver and bronze medals won by country according to the selected year;
-- Medalists page to view the gold, silver and bronze medals won by athlete according to the selected year.
+- Medalists page to view the gold, silver and bronze medals won by athlete according to the selected year;
+- Sports page to view the gold, silver and bronze medals by sports according to the selected year and country;
+- Tables with pagination;
+- Responsive pages.
 ### :heavy_check_mark: Settings

 The settings to execute the application in your computer are listed below.